-An inquiry into how the Church has attempted to educate its members in faith over the last two millennia.
+An inquiry into how the church has attempted to educate its members in faith over the last two millennia.
 A paradigm for analyzing other educational philosophies as well as constructing one's own educational philosophy is developed.
-This course is available both in-residence and by extension.
+This course is available both on campus and by distance education.

-MIN-553 Sociology of Adolescence
+MIN-553 Sociology of Adolescence 3